Skip to main content

 success

-You have now successfully configured a new tenant in SuperTokens.
+You have successfully configured a new tenant in SuperTokens.
 The next step is to wire up the frontend SDK to show the right login UI for this tenant.
-The specifics of this step depend on the UX that you want to provide to your users, but we have two common UX flows documented in the "Common UX flows" section.
+The specifics of this step depend on the UX that you want to provide to your users.
+Two common UX flows are documented in the "Common UX flows" section.

-If you have just one SAML connection for a tenant, then the thirdPartyId for that connection can be boxy-saml.
-This will also display a single "SAML Login" button on our pre built UI.
+If you have one SAML connection for a tenant, then the thirdPartyId for that connection can be boxy-saml.
+This displays a single "SAML Login" button on the pre-built UI.

-Whilst this works well, if you want to add a second SAML connection for the same tenant, you need to follow the same steps as above, but instead of using "boxy-saml" as the thirdPartyId, you need to set it to another value that starts with "boxy-saml" (for step 6).
+If you want to add a second SAML connection for the same tenant, follow the same steps as above.
+Instead of using "boxy-saml" as the thirdPartyId, set it to another value that starts with "boxy-saml" (for step 6).

-For examlpe, if a tenant has Active Directory and Okta login (both with SAML), you can create the Active Directory provider using "boxy-saml" as the thirdPartyId, and for Okta, you could use "boxy-saml-okta" (it's important that the string starts with "boxy-saml").
-You can also give them different names - instead of "SAML Login" (that's shown above), you can use "Active Directory" and "Okta" so that the button on the pre built UI shows the right name.
+For example, if a tenant has Active Directory and Okta login (both with SAML), you can create the Active Directory provider using "boxy-saml" as the thirdPartyId.
+For Okta, you could use "boxy-saml-okta" (it's important that the string starts with "boxy-saml").
+You can also give them different names - instead of "SAML Login" (that's shown above), you can use "Active Directory" and "Okta" so that the button on the pre-built UI shows the right name.